The growth and use of video calling apps, over the last few years, has been phenomenal.

 - When done tap end call

-- If the contact you are calling doesn’t have Duo, you can send them an invite via the app.
+- If the contact you are calling doesn’t have Duo, you can send them an invitation via the app.

 Receiving a Duo call